 A Corgi Cattle Dog is a wonderful blend of the Pembroke Welsh Corgi and the Australian Cattle Dog.
 This heeler mix is another herding powerhouse, combing two of the best in the business.
 They may be small, but they’re just as spirited.

 This hybrid is medium-sized, and has a barrel shaped body balanced on short legs, thanks to its Welsh heritage.
 And while Corgis are known-barkers, this hybrid is peace-loving and quiet by nature.
 Who knew Corgis could be so silent?

 To remain healthy, a Corgi Cattle Dog requires adequate exercise.
 Gifted with a hard-working disposition and sharp instincts, this mix can also be adept at herding cattle.
 But when they’re off the field, love and affection is needed.

 14. Basset Heeler

-Parents: Basset Hound x Blue Heeler mix
+Parents: Basset Hound x Heeler mix

 Also known as the Australian Battle Dog, a Basset Heeler is the unusual cross between the Basset Hound and Blue Heeler.
-Like both parents, Basset Heelers are rather attractive with short fur and a somewhat muscular build.
+Like both parents, Basset Heelers are rather attractive with their short fur coat and a somewhat muscular build.

 Highly intelligent hybrids, Basset Heelers have high levels of energy and thus require constant exercise.
 This heeler mix is fierce and protective, much like the Basset Hound.
 Though, this doesn’t mean they lack the gentler attributes of the Blue heeler.